Revival Lê dynasty: Culture

 The seventeenth century was also a period in which European missionaries and merchants became a serious factor in Vietnamese court life and politics.
 Although both had arrived by the early sixteenth century, neither foreign merchants nor missionaries had much impact on Vietnam before the seventeenth century.
 The Portuguese, Dutch, English, and French had all established trading posts in Phố Hiến by 1680.
 Fighting among the Europeans and opposition by the Vietnamese made the enterprises unprofitable, however, and all of the foreign trading posts were closed by 1700.

 European missionaries had occasionally visited Vietnam for short periods of time, with little impact, beginning in the early sixteenth century.
 The best known of the early missionaries was Alexandre de Rhodes, a French Jesuit who was sent to Hanoi in 1627, where he quickly learned the language and began preaching in Vietnamese.
 Initially, Rhodes was well received by the Trinh court, and he reportedly baptized more than 6,000 converts; however, his success probably led to his expulsion in 1630.
-He is credited with perfecting a romanized system of writing the Vietnamese language (chữ Quốc ngữ), which was probably developed as the joint effort of several missionaries, including Rhodes.
-He wrote the first catechism in Vietnamese and published a Vietnamese-Latin-Portuguese dictionary; these works were the first books printed in quốc-ngữ.
-Quốc-ngữ was used initially only by missionaries; chữ Hán and chữ Nôm continued to be used by the court and the bureaucracy.
+He is credited with perfecting a romanized system of writing the Vietnamese language (Chữ Quốc ngữ), which was probably developed as the joint effort of several missionaries, including Rhodes.
+He wrote the first catechism in Vietnamese and published a Vietnamese-Latin-Portuguese dictionary; these works were the first books printed in Quốc ngữ.
+Quốc ngữ was used initially only by missionaries; chữ Hán and chữ Nôm continued to be used by the court and the bureaucracy.
 The French later supported the use of Quốc ngữ, which, because of its simplicity, led to a high degree of literacy and a flourishing of Vietnamese literature.
-After being expelled from Việt Nam, Rhodes spent the next thirty years seeking support for his missionary work from the Vatican and the French Roman Catholic hierarchy as well as making several more trips to Việt Nam.
+After being expelled from Vietnam, Rhodes spent the next thirty years seeking support for his missionary work from the Vatican and the French Roman Catholic hierarchy as well as making several more trips to Vietnam.

 The art forms of that time prospered and produced items of great artistic value, despite the upheavals and wars.
 Woodcarving was especially highly developed and produced items that were used for daily use or worship.
 Many of these items can be seen in the National Museum in Hanoi.